underscore-lol/underscore-lol/README.md

 ### 👨‍💻 About Me
 - Learning **advanced LuaU & web backend and frontend development**
-- You can sk me about almost anything if I have the knowledge on it!
+- You can ask me about almost anything if I have the knowledge on it!

 ---